Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/core/implementation-plan.md

 - **Partner Briefings:** Regular information sharing with strategic partners
 - **Public Relations:** Carefully managed external messaging on company progress

-This implementation plan provides a comprehensive roadmap for executing SkyMirror's strategic vision, with clear milestones, resource allocation, success factors, and governance mechanisms.
-By following this structured approach while maintaining flexibility for market dynamics, SkyMirror will be well-positioned to achieve its ambitious growth objectives and establish market leadership.
+This implementation plan provides a comprehensive roadmap for executing Skymirror's strategic vision, with clear milestones, resource allocation, success factors, and governance mechanisms.
+By following this structured approach while maintaining flexibility for market dynamics, Skymirror will be well-positioned to achieve its ambitious growth objectives and establish market leadership.